mkarthick19/Agoda-Compression/README.md

 # Key Challenges and Constraints:

  1. Input files can be very large.
 [More than JVM size].
  2. Compressed files generated can also be very large.
-[More than MaxCompressedSizeThresold]
+[More than MaxCompressedSizeThresold Input]
  3. Compression output should generate less files.
  4. Support different compression algorithms.
  5. Make parallel calls while compression and decompression, as much as possible.